40netse/fortigate_aa_dual_az/README.md

 are configured with autoscale "configuration sync" enabled.
 This allows the Fortigate in AZ1 to become the "configuration primary" and all config changes should be performed on this instance.
 All changes will be synced to the secondary member.
 A warning banner is displayed if an administrator attempts to login to the secondary member and make configuration changes.
-Read-only is recommended login's to the secondary member.

 Additionally, booleans are provided to enable the creation of customer VPC's with linux instances in each customer VPC, preconfigured with a base Apache Server.
 These instances can be used to generate test traffic that can be used to verify Fortigate inspection of North-South and East-West flows.
+Configurable options in the template are as follows:

+    use_fortigate_byol = true           # Use BYOL licensing on the Fortigate.
+Include licenses in /licenses directory create_transit_gateway = true       # create a Transit Gateway.
+If true, conditionally create the following: enable_linux_instances = true   # create linux instances in the customer VPC's behind the TGW appliance_mode_support = true   # enable "stickiness" on TGW Attachements

+    enable_cross_az_lb = true           # Allow the gateway load balancer to use Cross AZ Load Balancing create_public_elastic_ip = true     # Create Public IPs on the Fortigate instances enable_fortimanager = true          # Create a Fortimanager in the Security VPC use_fortimanager_byol = true    # Use BYOL Licensing for Fortimanager

 This configuration is different from an Active-Passive pair deployment.
 Each Fortigate will inspect traffic independently and session tables will not be synchronized between the Fortigates.
 Therefore, stateful failover is not